dibosh/simple-canvas/README.md

 - app should works as the specification required
 - code and flow should be properly documented
 - code present good structure, design pattern and modular
-- JS code is loaded using module dependency library such as RequireJS or Webpack

 **Bonus**
 - code written in functional and reactive way
 - build automated test for the app
+- JS code is loaded using module dependency library such as RequireJS, CommonJS or Webpack

 Please zipped your working folder with the name `<your name>-piktojstest`.
 The folder should contains everything we sent you, plus whatever file(s) you created.
 In addition, you could provide a `readme` to describe your design pattern or anything you wish to let us know.
 Have fun programming 😊